bankwitthawat/dotnet-repository-standart/README.md

-# WidelyNext Standart - Backend API
+# Standart - Backend API
 This is backend API standart for development.

 ## Table of contents